Sponsor a child in Armenia

 A society with a sharp rural-urban divide

-Armenia’s complex diplomatic relations with its neighbours Turkey and Azerbaijan had a negative impact on the country’s economic development, and therefore on the lives of ordinary Armenians.
-Reports from international organisations state that 35 per cent of the population lives in poverty.
-The unemployment rate stands at 17 per cent.
+Reports from international organisations state that 29 per cent of the population lives in poverty.
+The unemployment rate stands at 18 per cent.

 Prior to 1991 Armenia’s economy was primarily industry-based.
 After independence, the agricultural share of the economy increased.
 The service industry has also become increasingly important: around 17 per cent of the population works in this sector.